xaur/decred-news/guidelines.md

 **Chats** may provide additional context for changes and interesting (sometimes notable) discussions.
 Scanning chats is optional because it can take a lot of time.
 Dev chat rooms: #dev, #politeia, #dcrdata, #lndev, #documentation, #design, and others.

-For dev **stats**, there is a convenient GitHub filter for calculating developers per repository ([example](https://github.com/decred/dcrd/graphs/contributors?from=2019-06-01&to=2019-07-01&type=c)).
+For dev **stats**, there is a nice GitHub filter for calculating developers per repository ([example](https://github.com/decred/dcrd/graphs/contributors?from=2019-06-01&to=2019-07-01&type=c)).

-GitHub can be used to calculate how many people contributed to the repo during the month:
+GitHub can be used to calculate the count of commits, added/deleted lines, and the count of contributors for a _single repo_ during the month:

-* Find IDs of last commit in previous month and last commit in current month
+* find IDs of last commit in previous month and last commit in current month
-* Construct GitHub compare link
+* construct GitHub compare link
   * e.g.: https://github.com/decred/dcrd/compare/70c14042...5048959f
   * 8 first characters of commit IDs would do, also mind the 3 dots `...`
-* Look at the contributors count
+* look at the contributors count

+One more way to get the stats is Insights tab -> Pulse tab ([example](https://github.com/decred/dcrd/pulse)).
+The advantage is that it includes the count of "Active PRs" (whatever GitHub's definition of "active" is).
+A disadvantage is it's impossible to specify start and end of the period, which requires to take numbers from this page on 1st day of the month (ideally at UTC midnight).

 ### People